MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

         - Users who are outside the configured scope of the template or who are excluded from applying Azure Rights Management protection will still see the label but cannot apply it.
 If they select the label, they see the following message: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator.**

+            Note that all templates are always shown, even if you are configuring a scoped policy.
+For example, you are configuring a scoped policy for the Marketing group.
+The Azure RMS templates that you can select will not be restricted to templates that are scoped to the Marketing group and it's possible to select a departmental template that your selected users cannot use.
+For ease of configuration and to minimize troubleshooting, consider naming the departement template to match your scoped policy.

     - If you select **Remove Protection**:

         - Users must have permissions to remove Rights Management protection to apply a label that has this option.
 This option requires them to have the **Export** (for Office documents) or **Full Control** [usage right](../deploy-use/configure-usage-rights.md), or be the Rights Management owner (automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](../deploy-use/configure-super-users.md).
 The default rights management templates do not include the usage rights that lets users remove protection.